Realmzer/Neosigner-Desktop/README.md

-# Neosigner-Desktop (DO NOT FOLLOW THIS README; IT IS OUTDATED, USE THE WORKFLOW BUILD)
+# Neosigner-Desktop

 A user-friendly GUI wrapper for zsign and ideviceinstaller, making iOS app sideloading simpler for everyone.

+Forked for Windows support.

 ## Features